-Creativity Week: Creativity as a Human Right: Art Educators in Areas of Global Conflict
+Creativity Week: Creativity as a Human Right: Art Educators in Areas of Global Conflict -- CANCELLED

 In an era marked by continuing conflict around the globe, questions for those of us in the field of education abound: Is creativity a human right?
 What is the role of art in human survival?
 How can art educators contribute to those individuals and communities besieged by social upheaval and war?
 Facing increasing social disorder and possibly the worst refugee crisis in modern history, the contemporary world has become characterized by a culture of violence, xenophobia, and intolerance.
 In this pivotal moment, the lives of children and young adults are at risk, as many grow up in the midst of armed conflict, often living in displacement camps or exiled from their homelands.
 For others living closer to home, the challenges of poverty, violence and mass incarceration threaten their future.
 In this presentation, Susan Goetz Zwirn, Hofstra professor of art education and graduate program director, explores the work of two art educators who facilitate art initiatives with populations in conflict-affected environments, both local and global.
 When not teaching within the comfort of the ivory tower, their projects take them from refugee camps abroad to juvenile prisons in the United States to demonstrate the value of art education where it matters the most.